It is that time of year again. The post-holiday letdown and mid-Winter blues have many of us feeling just. a tad. sad.

 Thank you, Nadine for your candid interview on the process of writing your new novel, Prisoner of Circumstance.

 Everyone else – leave a comment here before midnight on Friday, February 6 to be eligible to win a free book.

 Can’t wait until next week’s giveaway?
-You can buy the book now on Amazon.com.
+You can .